Cataracts

 • Double vision

-If you notice any of these symptoms or if daily tasks become difficult due to impaired vision, please schedule an eye exam with our eye doctor in New York.
+If you notice any of these symptoms or if daily tasks become difficult due to impaired vision, please schedule an eye exam with your eye doctor.

 Types of Cataract